Skip to content

 • Storage: SHA-256 hashed keys

-• Generation: Cryptographically secure random
+• Generation: Cryptographically secure random (when creating new keys)

 Payment Security

-• Balance Protection: Atomic transactions
+• Balance Protection: Atomic updates and reserved balance tracking

 Network Security